 I love tea and actually had a tea shop of my own at one point, but I had dismissed the idea of the tea party, thinking it was too expensive and knowing Bug wouldn’t be interested in the doll that they give the little girls.

 Then, when we were at Disney, we saw a book called “Duffy the Disney Bear.”
-We were completed charmed by the story and wanted the bear, but unfortunately Disney no longer carries him anywhere but on the cruise line…
+We were completed charmed by the story and wanted the bear, because it had a special significance (see the story at the end of the article).
+After days of searching and asking everyone we could find, we found out that unfortunately Disney no longer carries him anywhere but on the cruise line…

 Duffy is the gift that is given to little boys at the Perfectly Princess Tea Party.